donnyquixotic/oft-contract-tools/README.md

 ## OFT Token Transfer Script

 This script is designed to interact with the OFT smart contract to facilitate token transfers using `estimateFees()` and `sendFrom()`.
 If successful, it outputs the transaction hash which can be viewed on the appropriate network explorer.
-User passes quantity and remote chain id.

-- `estimateFees()`: This function provides an estimate of the fees required to send a certain amount of tokens.
+- `estimateFees()`: provides an estimate of fees required to send a certain amount of tokens
-- `sendFrom()`: This function allows you to send tokens from one address on the source blockchain to another on the destination.
+- `sendFrom()`: transfer method to send tokens from one address on the source blockchain to another on the destination

+### Params/Flags

+- `--qty <amount>`: int amount in wei to be transfered
+- `--id <remote chain id>`: remote endpoint chain id

 ### Usage